Best Insoles for Nurses - 2020 Reviews & Guide

 The first thing you must decide before buying insoles for your nursing shoes is the type of insole you need.
 There are essentially three types to choose from:

 - Orthotic arch support insoles: Perhaps the most popular among nurses, these insoles are characterized by surprising flexibility.
 They enhance stability and support without being too stiff and conform to the curves of your feet.
-Making you feel comfortable all day long, they can help prevent plantar fasciitis, supination, overpronation, and other foot issues.
+Making you feel comfortable all day long, they can help prevent plantar fasciitis, supination, overpronation, and other foot issues even when your compression stockings are on.

 - Cushioned arch support insoles: Don’t offer the same level of arch support as the orthotic ones, but they still have in-built arch support.
 Besides, they also have a deeper heel cup; this type of insole is also incredibly flexible and usually made entirely from cushioned padding.